top of page

 Hello and thank you for visiting!

-Your organization's leadership has engaged me for your Annual Conference to provide membership with a Conference Ombud to support the organization's culture, policies, and code of conduct.
+Your organization's leadership has engaged me for your Annual Conference to provide membership with a Conference Ombuds to support the organization's culture, policies, and code of conduct.

 In addition to serving as a resource to you, I will, without breaching confidentiality, provide your organization with feedback on the nature of issues raised and share any insights or observations about systemic issues and possible solutions in order to better serve your organization and its members.